not an educator? visit the student site

 A published analysis of student performance before and after adoption of an academic preparatory and readiness program documented statistically significant improvements that contribute to higher first-year retention rates.

-• Is the ATI TEAS predictive of early nursing school success?
+TEAS as a predicator of early nursing school success

 The ATI Test of Essential Academic Skills (TEAS) is an assessment of academic preparedness to enter a nursing program.
 As such, it is often used by schools of nursing as one of the criteria to select students for entrance into a program.
 Some programs choose to adopt one of several performance level descriptors, known as academic preparedness categories, associated with the ATI TEAS as a minimum score for admission.
 This analysis examines the relationship between the ATI TEAS scores, specifically the academic preparedness categories, and early academic performance in a nursing program as measured by ATI’s Content Mastery Series (CMS) Fundamentals assessments.

-• Predicting early nursing school performance in an ADN program: How do the ATI TEAS preparedness levels predict Fundamentals performance?
+Predicting early nursing school performance in an ADN program: How do TEAS preparedness levels predict performance in nursing fundamentals?

-This analysis examines the relationship between the ATI TEAS scores, specifically the academic preparedness categories, and early academic performance in an ADN nursing program as measured by ATI’s RN Content Mastery Series (CMS) Fundamentals 2019 and 2020 assessments.
+This analysis examined the relationship between the ATI TEAS scores, specifically the academic preparedness categories, and early academic performance in an ADN nursing program as measured by ATI’s RN Content Mastery Series (CMS) Fundamentals 2019 and 2020 assessments.
+Link to it here.

-• Predicting early nursing school performance in a PN program: How do the ATI TEAS preparedness levels predict Fundamentals performance?
+Predicting early nursing school performance in a PN program: How do TEAS preparedness levels predict performance in nursing fundamentals?

 This analysis examines the relationship between the ATI TEAS scores, specifically the academic preparedness categories, and early academic performance in a PN nursing program as measured by ATI’s PN Content Mastery Series (CMS) Fundamentals of Nursing 2019 and 2020 assessments.